SlipperyJ/spaceport/README.md

 ### User Stories

 As a spaceport traffic controller
-So spaceships can land safely at my spaceport
+So spaceships can dock safely and efficiently at my spaceport
 I would like to instruct a spaceship to dock

 As a spaceport traffic controller
 To ensure a timely docking service and keep traffic constant